Independent. Ethical. Eco-friendly. That's Neighborly!

 This isn't necessarily about patriotism - manufacturing in the USA ensures companies can't take advantage of lax labor and safety regulations overseas.
 Economically it helps build local economies, provides better paying jobs for residents, and adds character and culture to our communities.
 Currently 82% of our suppliers manufacture their products in the United States.

 Or as we like to say "Gifts that give back"...
 We love when companies combine purpose and profit, or profit for a purpose.
 Several of our suppliers incorporate job training programs, or dedicate a portion of their proceeds to non-profit organizations.
 We practice what we preach, supporting numerous organizations with silent auction donations and monetary donations each year.
 During the holiday season, we produce a coffee mug featuring a local artist's design, dubbed "Mugs for Meals".
 100% of the profits from mug sales are donated to the Greater Chicago Food Depository.
-Neighborly then matches the total amount, last year's program totaled over $3500!
+On average our donation each year totals over $3000!
 We also sponsor local organizations like the Chicago Printers Guild, Show of Hands, the Ravenswood ArtWalk, Spudnik Press and more in support of independent artists and makers in our neighborhood and city.